Page Content

 • Inform and advise the Data Controller or the processor of their obligations under GDPR.

-• Respond to Subject Access Requests, requests relating to the right of erasure and requests relating to the right to object within 1 month (DPC, 2017).
+• Respond to Subject Access Requests, requests relating to the right of erasure and requests relating to the right to object within 1 month (DPC, 2020, NHI 2018).

 • Advise on PIA’s and monitor their implementation and completion.

-• Co-operate with the supervisory authority, the Office of the Data Commissioner, and act as the main contact point for Cowper Care.
+• Co-operate with the supervisory authority, the Data Commissioner, and act as the main contact point for Cowper Care.

 • Support the Data Controller in providing the data protection practices and policies to the Office of the Data Protection Commissioner in advance of an audit.